natverse/nat.nblast/README.md

 ## Installation
 There is currently no released version of **nat.nblast** on CRAN.
-Although **nat** is available on CRAN, it it recommended that you install the development version of both packages from github; nat.nblast is evolving fast and has required several minor tweaks to nat, which is otherwise quite mature.
+Although **nat** is available on CRAN, it it recommended that you install the development version of both packages from github; **nat.nblast** is evolving fast and has required several minor tweaks to **nat**, which is otherwise quite mature.

 ### Bleeding Edge
 You can download the [tar ball](https://github.com/jefferislab/nat.nblast/tarball/master),